ianmage/text-to-speech-ue4/README.md

 TextToSpeech UE4 plugin
 =======================

-Text-to-speech synthesis for Unreal Engine 4.21 via Windows SAPI.
+Text-to-speech synthesis for Unreal Engine 4 via Windows SAPI.
-Based on https://github.com/indomitusgames/TextToSpeech-UE4 (major bugfixes/improvements).

 How to use it
 -------------